 The only driver of flavor in this recipe is the cheese, so choose wisely.
 Considering the only other ingredients are pasta and cream, my suggestion is to go big on some nice sharp (or even smoked) Cheddar.
 It was the perfect proportion of pasta and cheese sauce—not too much sauce left and the noodles weren’t too dry

-I would also recommend allowing at least a few minutes to allow the sauce to come together.
-It didn't separate at all but needed maybe 3 to 4 minutes of gentle stirring to thicken up--definitely add the al dente pasta as soon as the cheese melts into the cream so that the pasta can absorb some of the sauce, but, again, 3 to 4 minutes of gentle stirring will get the sauce nice and creamy.
+I’d also recommend allowing at least a few minutes to allow the sauce to come together.
+It didn’t separate at all but needed maybe 3 to 4 minutes of gentle stirring to thicken up–definitely add the al dente pasta as soon as the cheese melts into the cream so that the pasta can absorb some of the sauce, but, again, 3 to 4 minutes of gentle stirring will get the sauce nice and creamy.

-One last thing, the recipe as written says it makes 3 servings, but realistically, it's like 2 for a main course portion.
+One last thing, the recipe as written says it makes 3 servings, but realistically, it’s like 2 for the main course portion.